Guraspinho/LavaPi-Technical-Assesment/README.md

 Make sure your `docker-compose.yml` file includes the necessary configurations for running the application, such as environment variables and service definitions.

-You can now visit http://localhost:3000/api to view the API Swagger documentation.
+You can now visit [http://localhost:3000/api](http://localhost:3000/api) to view the API Swagger documentation.

 For restricted routes, you can use the JWT by simply passing the token itself; there’s no need to include the "Bearer" prefix.

-You can find the documentation in `swagger.yaml` file as well.
+You can find the documentation in the `swagger.yaml` file as well.

-## 2. Project structure
+## 2. Project Structure

 ```sh
 src/